 Heirloom pianos & organs are not like most antiques.
 Unlike an antique table that sits dormant, an heirloom instrument is a complex piece of machinery that must function properly in order to serve it’s purpose.
 Like automobiles, musical instruments don’t generally adhere to the same classification rules as antique furniture.

 Note: Instruments built after 1930 are generally considered “Mid Century Modern”.
 While not considered actual antiques, they are considered to be vintage pieces.

 IS IT TRUE THAT REFINISHING MY ANTIQUE PIANO OR ORGAN WILL RUIN ITS VALUE?

-It is true that some furniture – very old and historical furniture – is worth more with the original finish intact.
-These antiques had shellac or French Polish finishes that stay beautiful for centuries if well cared for.
-Pianos, on the other hand, had primitive varnish finishes that rot and deteriorate over time.
-These varnish finishes crackle and become rough to the touch like old leather, and turn so dark that you would think the piano is black under the old finish.
+While it is true that some very old and historical furniture is worth more with the original finish intact, these historical furniture pieces were generally finished with shellac or French Polish finishes that stay beautiful for centuries if well cared for.
+Antique pianos and organs, on the other hand, had primitive varnish finishes that rot and deteriorate over time.

-*Again, like antique automobiles needing new paint jobs to be show cars, antique pianos and organs almost always require professional refinishing to be worth top dollar.
+Much like antique an automobile would require a new paint job to be a pristine show car, antique pianos and organs almost always require professional refinishing on order to be worth top dollar.

 IF MY PIANO HAS A CRACKED SOUNDBOARD, IS IT RUINED?

-How many times have you heard “that piano has a cracked soundboard so it’s no good”?
-CRACKED SOUNDBOARDS ARE COMMON AND NOT A PROBLEM!
-The vintage article listed below will give you real and accurate information about piano soundboards.
+The article listed below will give you real and accurate information about piano soundboards.
 This article has been widely used and circulated in the piano industry as a credible resource for accurate information: